jimbro1000/Dragon32Rev3Proto/README.md

 ## Substitutions ##

-Many of the original components are simply unobtainable or just very hard (and expensive) to locate.
-The transistors will need modern substitutes as the BC141, BC212 and 2N2369 are all obsolete but thankfully these are fairly run-of-the-mill transistors and shouldn't cause any particular issues.
+All of the components specified with the exception of the CPU are current and should be readily available.

-The CPU and PIAs are all fairly easy to obtain online and possibly even new (MC6821s are still made and there are lots of compatible alternatives).
-A and B rated components should all be usable but make sure the processor is an "09e".
+Supplies of 6809 CPUs are still plentiful but are all NOS.

 The Hitachi HD6309 is usable but may cause crashes in some software due to lazy coding.
+It is however still made thanks to usage in old military equipment in at least one country.

 ### The Future ###